ivarref/spa-monkey/network-failures.md

 handles and responds to network failures.

 Datomic uses the [Apache Tomcat JDBC Connection Pool](https://tomcat.apache.org/tomcat-7.0-doc/jdbc-pool.html) for SQL connection management.
-PostgreSQL is used as the underlying storage.
+PostgreSQL is used as the underlying storage in this test.

 More specifically we will be testing:
 ```